codingaslu/Modern-Application-Development-II/Week 2.md

 Finally, we use the bind method to create a new function func that has its this set to object b and first argument 5.
 When we call func(), it logs "hello world!!
 Chennai 5".

+call and apply methods are particularly useful when you want to borrow a method from one object and use it on another.
+In the example code, a.func1.call(b, 3, 4) calls the func1 method of a, but with the this context set to b.
+This can be helpful in situations where you have similar objects with shared methods but different data.

+The bind method returns a new function with the this context and some of the arguments preset.
+This is useful when you want to create a new function with some of the arguments set beforehand, but you don't want to call the function immediately.